Ruhan123/covid-19-forecasting-by-ml-models/README.md

-In this article, we are going to show you the practical implementation on some of those, including AR, ARMA, ARIMA, and SARIMA. but i used only  sarima model here
+In this article, we are going to show you the practical implementation on some of those, including AR, ARMA, ARIMA, and SARIMA. but i used only  sarima model here because Seasonal ARIMA models. ...
+In a seasonal ARIMA model, seasonal AR and MA terms predict using data values and errors at times with lags that are multiples of S (the span of the seasonality).
+With monthly data (and S = 12), a seasonal first order autoregressive model would use x t − 12 to predict